AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

 ..
 [1]
    at the moment, we
-   don’t have a way to allow for the EOS to provide radiation pressure if the  radiation is used solely for neutrinos, but this is something that could be added easily.
+   don’t have a way to allow for the EOS to provide radiation pressure if the Castro radiation is used solely for neutrinos, but this is something that could be added easily.